JasperBraakman/GI_Minor_2020/py2_Traffic/README.md

 Create a .zip file containing the following files

-- `py2_traffic.py` which contains the script with which you modify the traffic data into a useable shapefile.
+- `py2_traffic.py` which contains the script with which you modify the traffic data into a useable CSV file.
-- the generated shapefile `traffic_april_1920.csv`
+- the generated CSV: `traffic_april_1920.csv`
 - `py2_air_april_1920.py` Note that we have not provided an auxiliary file.
 Please reuse the file you submitted for the previous assignment and change it´s configuration.
 - the generated shapefile `air_q_april_1920.csv`